BettercareHealth/bettercare/child-healthcare/scrub.md

 These are children who have a body weight for their age that is below the 3rd centile.
 Therefore, they weigh less than the normal range for their age.
 Many have been underweight for months or years while others have only recently lost weight.
 Malnutrition should be considered in all underweight children.
 There are, however, many causes of being underweight other than malnutrition (e.g. being born preterm).

-Malnutrition must be considered in all underweight children.
+> Malnutrition must be considered in all underweight children.

 ### 4-15 Which children are stunted?

 These children have a height less than the 3rd centile.
 They are, therefore, shorter than normal.
 Stunting suggests slow growth for a long time.
 Most stunted children are also underweight but often do not appear wasted.
 As a result their poor growth is often not recognised if they are not measured.
 Malnutrition or a chronic illness should be considered in all stunted children.

-Stunting always suggests a chronic health problem or malnutrition.
+> Stunting always suggests a chronic health problem or malnutrition.

 ### 4-16 Which children are wasted?

 A wasted child has lost weight with a weight for height below the 3rd centile Wasting can be diagnosed by clinically examining the child.
 These children have very little subcutaneous fat and muscle.
 Their arms and legs are particularly thin and they have loose skin and soft tissue around the upper arms and thighs.
 Wasting is an important sign and must always be taken seriously.
 It indicates a recent serious loss of weight.
 Wasting in children indicates either fairly recent onset of malnutrition or they have a serious illness such as malabsorption, malignancy or chronic infection (such as tuberculosis or HIV).

-Wasting is an important sign of malnutrition.
+> Wasting is an important sign of malnutrition.

-Assessing weight, height and weight for height by the correct use of centile charts is discussed in Unit 3.
+*Assessing weight, height and weight for height by the correct use of centile charts is discussed in [chapter 3](3.html).*

 Note
 :	Measuring the mid upper arm circumference is a good screening test for wasting.
 These children will also have a low body mass index.